Anonymous3202/ValExtractor/README.md

-## Replication package for paper "ValExtractor: An Automated and Reliable Approach to Extract Variable Refactorings"
+## Replication package for paper "An Automated Approach to Extracting Local Variables"

 # Table of Contents